simonhw/middle-earth-champion/README.md

 ## User Experience
 ### Initial Discussion
 This application is designed to be run in a terminal environment.
-Its purpose is to take in user information and add it to a database for a club membership waiting list.
+Its purpose is to take in user information and add it to a database for a Scout group membership waiting list.
 Users may also use the application to check their child's position on the waiting list.
 Admin users can view the content of the waiting list and delete entries where appropriate.

 ### User Stories
 #### First-time Visitor Goals